Happy Happy Nester

 6. Water the Plants

 I placed our pots near our kitchen sink, so I would remember to water them.
-I saw a gardener took a plastic water bottle and cut a hole on the bottom.
+I saw a gardener took a plastic water bottle and cut a hole in the bottom.
 Then he placed it over the stem and created a little greenhouse for the plant.
 Since it was winter, I just made sure the dirt was always on the moist side.
 And this photo was taken after eight weeks of indoor growing time.

 When is the Best Time to Plant?